ibm-cloud-docs/vpc/vsi_is_profiles.md

 For more information, see [Managing network interfaces](/docs/vpc?topic=vpc-using-instance-vnics).

-## Block storage volume notes for profiles
+## Block Storage volume notes for profiles
 {: #block-storage-notes-for-profiles}

 When you create secondary data volumes, you select a volume profile that best meets your requirements.
 Volume profiles are available as three predefined [IOPS tiers](/docs/vpc?topic=vpc-block-storage-profiles#tiers) or as a [custom IOPS profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
 These volume profiles relate to virtual server instance profiles: